Our bottom line

 Also handy is DEGIRO’s relatively wide range of order types – something that some retail brokerages can make difficult.
 Day orders, market order, limit orders etc: DEGIRO offers them, and across most of the assets classes that it handles, namely stocks, ETFs, futures, bonds, options and warrants.
 Again, though, if these order-types and assets classes aren’t important to you, or you’re not sure what you’re doing, these aren’t going to be features that will matter that much to you.

 The bottom line – if this is important to you – is that DEGIRO’s prices are highly competitive.
-Compared to the major players in the UK retail sharedealing market, significant savings are on offer, which on smaller trades (£1000 or so) amount to over a reduction on the order of 80% when compared to the likes of Hargreaves Lansdown, Halifax, and HSBC.
+Compared to the major players in the UK retail sharedealing market, significant savings are on offer, which on smaller trades (£1000 or so) amount to over a reduction of up to 84% when compared to the dealing charges for Hargreaves Lansdown (£11.95) or Halifax (£12.50).

 There’s no platform fee as such with DEGIRO – that is, an annual or quarterly fee for the privilege of holding a DEGIRO account.
 That’s good, because some lower-cost players in the market certainly do levy such fees.